 Jay is honored to have dedicated his entire legal career to representing health care clients, regularly serving in an outside general counsel role to collaborate with and support in-house colleagues.
-Drawing upon his Masters of Law in Health Care, Jay focuses his efforts on general health care issues and corporate transactions arising out of the representation of hospitals, physician groups, practice plans, laboratories, ambulatory surgery centers, group purchasing organizations, home health, hospice, and long term care providers.
-Jay enjoys extensive experience providing day-to-day legal counsel to components of the academic medical center (the “AMC”) provider, including the teaching hospital, faculty practice plan, and schools of medicine in their day to day mission driven activities.
+Drawing upon his Masters of Law in Health Care, Jay focuses his efforts on general health care issues and corporate transactions arising out of the representation of hospitals, physician groups, faculty practice plans, laboratories, ambulatory surgery centers, group purchasing organizations, home health, hospice, and long term care providers.
+Jay enjoys extensive experience providing day-to-day legal counsel to the unique components of the academic medical center (the “AMC”) provider, including the teaching hospital, faculty practice plan, and schools of medicine to assist their day to day mission driven activities.

-Jay makes the effort to understand our clients’ short and long-term business objectives, and works to anticipate the implications of changes in the law for our clients.
+Jay makes the effort to fully understand each clients’ short and long-term business objectives, and works to anticipate the implications of changes in the law for our clients.
 He is known for being passionate about offering timely, responsive, and cost-effective legal advice, solutions, and real world answers.
 His goal is to develop mutually rewarding, long-term relationships with each client who trusts him with an assignment.
 Jay provides services in a wide range of legal matters including: